Obarun/66/doc/66-event.md

 `flaky` without depending on it, so its `Do = start` acts on `alerter` alone and never revives `flaky` (see [`From` is a watch, not a dependency](#from-is-a-watch-not-a-dependency)).

-**Compared with others.** systemd's `OnFailure=` fires only on the terminal `failed` state;
-with `Restart=` set, a crash that is auto-restarted goes `active → activating` and never enters `failed`, so recurring-but-restarted crashes fire *nothing* (systemd issues 34023, 8398).
-Once the start limit is reached the unit is not restarted again until a manual `systemctl reset-failed` (issue 2416), and `OnFailure=` de-duplicates on the failed edge, so on a flapping unit the handler runs only the first time (issue 35635). s6 and runit have no failure-to-action mechanism at all — the default is to restart forever; any cross-service reaction is a hand-written wrapper.
+**Compared with others.** A failure hook that only fires on a *terminal* failed state is blind to the common case: with automatic restart enabled, a crash that is retried never reaches that state, so a service that crashes and is restarted all day long triggers nothing.
+Hooks of that shape also tend to de-duplicate on the failure edge, running once and staying silent while the service keeps flapping. s6 and runit have no failure-to-action mechanism at all — the default is to restart forever, and any cross-service reaction is a hand-written wrapper.
 66 exposes both the terminal `failed` and every intermediate `down` transition as reactable events, and a reactor **re-fires** each time.

 ### Restart a client to reconnect when its backend restarts